-With regards to the original purchaser/user only, Invacare warrants the front and rear frames to be free from defects in materials and workmanship for a period of five years from date of purchase; seat frame for a period of five years from the date of purchase; electronics, motors and gearboxes for a period of one year from the date of purchase; all remaining components for one year from the date of purchase except upholstered materials, padded materials and tires/ wheels.
+With regards to the original purchaser/user only, Invacare warrants the front and rear frames to be free from defects in materials and workmanship for a period of five years from date of purchase; seat frame for a period of five years from the date of purchase; motors and gearboxes for a period of one and a half years from the date of purchase; electronics for a period of one year and all remaining components for one year from the date of purchase except upholstered materials, padded materials and tires/wheels.
 If within such warranty period any product shall be proven to be defective, such product shall be repaired or replaced, at Invacare's option.
 This warranty does not include any labor or shipping charges incurred in replacement part installation or repair of any such product.
 Invacare's sole obligation and your exclusive remedy under this warranty shall be limited to such repair and/or replacement.